 In the first quarter of fiscal year 2016, the Company completed a reassessment of its operations in light of its recent strategic business decisions.
 Based on this reassessment, the Company has identified five operating segments in total.
 Four of the operating segments aggregate into one reportable segment, the Semiconductor Products Group.
 The remaining operating segment, the Systems Innovation Group (shown as "All others"), could not be aggregated with the other operating segments and did not meet the criteria for a separate reportable segment as defined by the guidance regarding segment disclosure.
-The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by the segment disclosure guidance (see Note 15 for further discussion) and now receives discrete financial information pertaining to the Systems Innovation Group.
+The Company's Chief Executive Officer ("CEO") has been identified as the Chief Operating Decision Maker ("CODM") as defined by the segment disclosure guidance (see Note 14 for further discussion) and now receives discrete financial information pertaining to the Systems Innovation Group.
 As a result, the financial activity associated with the Systems Innovation Group is being reported separately from the Company's reportable segment.
 This separate reporting is included in the "All others" category.
-The Company reported "All others" as part of the Company's one reportable segment for the three month period ended April 27, 2014.
-The historical activity of the reportable segment has been recast for consistent presentation for the three month period ended April 27, 2014.
+The Company reported "All others" separately from the Company's Semiconductor Products Group beginning in the three month period ended July 27, 2014.
+The historical activity of the reportable segment has been recast for consistent presentation for the three and six month periods ended July 27, 2014.